-The risk weighted assets for FINMA reporting purposes are higher than for IFRS/BIS EU purposes due to the following:

-mutual funds - effectively not eligible as collateral for FINMA, but under BIS EU able to look through to the underlying assets of the fund (relevant for 2020 and 2019)
+The risk weighted assets for FINMA reporting purposes are higher than for IFRS/BIS EU purposes primarily due to the treatment of mutual funds.
+These are effectively not eligible as collateral for FINMA purposes, but under BIS EU are able to look through to the underlying assets of the fund.